 Australian chiropractors are five-year university trained, are government registered and regulated healthcare professionals.

-To become a registered chiropractor in Australia you must have studied an accredited five-year chiropractic program conducted at a University in Australia or have completed an accredited program overseas that satisfies the requirements set by the Australian Chiropractic Regulating authority
+To become a registered chiropractor in Australia you must have studied an accredited five-year chiropractic program conducted at a University or College in Australia or have completed an accredited program overseas that satisfies the requirements set by the Australian Chiropractic Regulating authority

 A chiropractor’s education never ends.
 After entering practice, all chiropractors must complete continuing professional development courses and seminars to upgrade and improve their skills and stay up-to-date on the latest scientific research.

 Currently there are four universities and one college in Australia that have chiropractic degree programs.

 RMIT University in Melbourne, Victoria offers a Bachelor of Health Science (Chiropractic) – 3-year undergraduate program followed by a Master of Clinical Chiropractic – 2 year postgraduate program.

 Macquarie University in Sydney, New South Wales has a 3 year Bachelor of Chiropractic Science which provides the basis for entry into a 2 year Master of Chiropractic.

 Murdoch University in Perth, Western Australia offers a Bachelor of Applied Science (in Chiropractic) / Bachelor of Chiropractic.
 This is offered as a double degree.
 Successful completion of the

 whole program of study is required